NegativeZero000/KijijiListings/README.md

 # KijijiListings

 This module scrapes provided Kijiji urls for listings and converts them into PowerShell objects.
-Also included is an image gallery viewer for aforementioned listings.
+Also included is a clickable image gallery viewer for aforementioned listings.

 ## Requirments

 This requires PowerShell v3.0 to run.
-Mostly because of the use of `[pscustomobject]` type accelerator.
+Mostly because of the use of `[pscustomobject]` type accelerator but there are some other features that require that version as well.

 # Sample Usage